Astrophotography with Google Pixel 4's Night Sight mode

 A gallery of Google Pixel 4 astrophotos:

 Showing item 1 of 13

 We did use the camera's zoom function, although we noted anything greater than 2.5x began to show stars trailing.

-However we did capture a view that included the Andromeda and Triangulum galaxies in a 16-second exposure and in another caught the Milky Way from a darker site, showing the double cluster and various other deep-sky objects.
+However we did capture a view that included the Andromeda Galaxy and the Triangulum Galaxy in a 16-second exposure and in another caught the Milky Way from a darker site, showing the double cluster and various other deep-sky objects.